 All research projects must adhere to the federal regulations that stipulate protection of human research subjects (U.S. Department of Health & Human Services--45 CFR Part 46) and the privacy rights of individuals (Family Educational Rights and Privacy Act—20 USC &1232 34 CRF Part 99).

 All individuals wishing to conduct research at any Ysleta ISD site, or use Ysleta ISD related data for research, must complete and submit an Institutional Review Board (IRB) application.
 Upon receiving the paperwork, the case manager will contact you to inform you if any additional materials or modifications are required.
 Once your paperwork is complete, the request will be presented to the IRB committee for approval or to make recommendations to modify the request.
-Upon final approval the listed principal investigator will receive an approval letter with an Ysleta ISD IRB number.
+Upon final approval, the listed principal investigator will receive an approval letter with a Ysleta ISD IRB number.
 District approval does not ensure campus approval or subject participation.

 Incomplete IRB applications that have not been updated by the principal investigator for more than six (6) months will be considered abandoned.
 The principal investigator must resubmit the application after this time period.

 Incomplete IRB applications will not be presented to the IRB committee until all required documentation is submitted to the case manager.